 1. Ask your family members.

 The photograph below is a good example of this concept.
-It sat for years in my unknown collection.
-Recently I consulted a Richardson researcher about a different photograph.
+This couple sat for years in my unknown collection.
+I was consulting a Richardson researcher about a different photograph when my break came.
 He glimpsed this photograph and identified the couple as his grandparents Matthew and Edna (Richardson) Yeaman.
-This Richardson researcher is from Alaska and is my third cousin twice removed.
-Quite distant in both location and family relationships, but he had the answers I needed.
+This Richardson researcher was from Alaska and is my third cousin twice removed.

-The photograph below will be emailed to multiple family members.
-Many are distant cousins only known to me through collateral genealogy research and my hope is one of them will be able to identify this gentleman or lead me to someone else who might.
-Just as you would network in the business world, we are networking in the genealogy world.
+The photograph below was emailed to multiple family members.
+Many were distant cousins only known to me through collateral genealogy research and my hope is one of them will be able to identify this gentleman or lead me to someone else who might.
+Just as you would network in the business world, network in the genealogy world.

 2. Share Your Unidentified Photographs on Social Media

-Share your unidentified photographs in pertinent Facebook groups such as family pages, genealogical societies, or pages dedicated to specific counties.
+Share your unidentified photographs in pertinent Facebook groups such as family groups, genealogical societies, or pages dedicated to specific counties.